 Having that void in your heart can be painful.
-The one that doesn’t quite feel right- like something is missing, but you just can’t seem to put your finger on what, it is borderline painful.
+The one that doesn’t quite feel right—like something is missing, but you just can’t seem to put your finger on what; it is borderline painful.
 I felt it too.
 Days pass by, you don’t like to see or be around family or friends, you can’t focus at work, you don’t quite feel like eating anything.
 Depression?
 Anxiety?
-No no, It is a disease and needs to be treated, but not a tangible disease, no, it is a spiritual one.
-It is worth stating that with any other illness there is never shame in seeking professional help, professionals that are well equipped in understanding spirituality are exactly the same as a physician or doctor they are there to help and remedy the sickness.
+No, no; it is a disease and needs to be treated, but not a tangible disease, no—it is a spiritual one.
+It is worth stating that with any other illness there is never shame in seeking professional help.
+Professionals who are well-equipped in understanding spirituality are exactly the same as a physician or doctor: they are there to help and remedy the sickness.

-If anyone tells you they never had this feeling, I would argue that they are clearly in denial.
-I say this because I have full confidence that it is completely normal for humans so fragile in our condition, to go through spiritual turmoil.
-It may even be easy to advise others when they experience is, but when you go through it personally, it feels excruciating and near impossible to follow your own advice.
-I knew, what I was supposed to do, but somehow wasn’t able to follow it through.
-Being around family members, going out with friends for a cup of coffee, chilling with cousins would make me feel lighter and better- but I chose not to.
+If anyone tells you they have never had this feeling, I would argue that they are clearly in denial.
+I say this because I have full confidence that it is completely normal for humans, so fragile in our condition, to go through spiritual turmoil.
+It may even be easy to advise others when they experience it, but when you go through it personally, it feels excruciating and near impossible to follow your own advice.
+I knew what I was supposed to do, but somehow wasn’t able to follow it through.
+Being around family members, going out with friends for a cup of coffee, chilling with cousins would make me feel lighter and better—but I chose not to.
 I chose not to be around family, I chose to refuse calls from friends and cousins, who wanted to hang out, I chose not to focus on my work.
-I chose to be in my room with windows and doors closed, I chose to be in a pin drop silent zone, phone on silent mode, I chose not to see anyone, I chose silence, I chose isolation.
+I chose to be in my room with windows and doors closed, I chose to be in a pin-drop silent zone, phone on silent mode, I chose not to see anyone, I chose silence, I chose isolation.
 I chose not to share how I was feeling with anyone else.
 Watching something on my laptop distracted my mind only for a little while, but I chose not to.
 Eating my favourite chocolate didn’t give me any pleasure either.
-Sleeping late night, soaking the pillow with tears was not lightening the burden I was carrying within my little heart.
-Days went by, nothing changed.
+Sleeping late at night, soaking the pillow with tears was not lightening the burden I was carrying within my little heart.
+Days went by; nothing changed.
 The feeling kept getting worse.

-Then it happened, an epiphany that was so obvious staring at me blankly in the face but it took me almost losing myself to truly see it.
+Then it happened, an epiphany that was so obvious, staring at me blankly in the face, but it took me almost losing myself to truly see it.
 I had to change.
-I knew this ayat for a while, but it made sense to me later when I realised what I was doing was not nourishing me.
+I knew this ayah for a while, but it made sense to me later when I realised what I was doing was not nourishing me.
 Being in a dark situation is painful.
 I had to find a solution and try what was needed to fix my problem.
 I chose Allah (SWT).
-He is the one who can change the hearts of people- He is Al Muhyiy (The Giver of Life).
+He is the One who can change the hearts of people—He is Al Muhyiy (The Giver of Life).
 I saw the people around me, I heard real-life stories, I saw the struggles and then I decided to change.

 1. You may hate a thing that is good for you

-I was convinced by the ayat that says: “You may dislike something although it is good for you, or like something, although it is bad for you” – Qur’an (2:216)
+I was convinced by the ayah that says: “You may dislike something although it is good for you, or like something, although it is bad for you” – Qur’an (2:216)

-The only thing that was steady during this awful time was my prayers, even after all those feelings of loss; I kept up with my prayers.
-I didn’t let that go because deep down I knew the tough days would pass by the help of Allah (SWT).
-I knew He would guide me- He is Al Hadiy and Ar Rashid.
+The only thing that was steady during this awful time was my prayers; even after all those feelings of loss, I kept up with my prayers.
+I didn’t let that go because deep down I knew the tough days would pass with the help of Allah (SWT).
+I knew He would guide me—He is Al Hadiy and Ar Rashid.
 I knew He loved people who were committed to Him.
-“God loves those who are steadfast” – Qur’an (3:146) I prayed at home, and then slowly- at a snail’s pace, I started going out to the mosque.
-Deep down, I knew Allah (SWT) tests whom He loves and clearly He was testing me because He loves me.
-The thing I hated, that pain that sorrow and darkness, lead me to be closer to him, those dark days brought me the greatest gift.
+“God loves those who are steadfast” – Qur’an (3:146) I prayed at home, and then slowly—at a snail’s pace—I started going out to the mosque.
+Deep down, I knew Allah (SWT) tests those whom He loves, and clearly He was testing me because He loves me.
+The thing I hated, that pain that sorrow and darkness, led me to be closer to him; those dark days brought me the greatest gift.

-I kept reminding myself about the ayat: “Do people think they will be left alone after saying ‘We believe’ without being put to the test?” – Qur’an (29:2)
+I kept reminding myself about the ayah: “Do people think they will be left alone after saying ‘We believe’ without being put to the test?” – Qur’an (29:2)

-Being alone has its perk, it allows you to reflect on what has happened in your life, and how you can preclude from similar situations in the future.
-It gives you time with your Creator- Al Khaliq.
+Being alone has its perks: it allows you to reflect on what has happened in your life, and how you can preclude from similar situations in the future.
+It gives you time with your Creator, Al Khaliq.
 It helped me to connect and strive to get closer to Allah (SWT).
 I forced myself to get out of the house and walk down to the mosque.
-I spent time with beautiful sisters, whom I never met but connected instantly.
+I spent time with beautiful sisters, whom I had never met before but connected with instantly.
 Every soul had a story to share.
 Everyone was going through something.
 Everyone was asking Allah (SWT) for help.
-The lady in the mosque who was in tears for the whole duration of the prayer, even after Salat she couldn’t stop herself.
-She was in pain, a lot of pain.
+The lady in the mosque who was in tears for the whole duration of the prayer—even after salah she couldn’t stop herself—she was in pain, a lot of pain.
 I did not ask her what she was going through, but I knew she was in the right place to ask for help.
-She cried to the One who could help her, the One who’s House she was in making prayers in.
-A believer of His Might, was being tested in front of my eyes, testimony to the ayah that warns us we will be tested the closer we get to Him, and know this is a testimony to His promise if He loves us, He will test us.
+She cried to the One who could help her, the One in Whose house she was making prayers.
+A believer in His Might was being tested in front of my eyes, testimony to the ayat that warns us we will be tested the closer we get to Him, and know this is a testimony to His promise if He loves us, He will test us.

 Allah (SWT) never burdens a soul more than it can bear.
-I was assured, I could bear the pain I was feeling because He told me, I could.
+I was reassured that I could bear the pain I was feeling because He told me I could.
 “God does not burden any soul with more than it can bear” – Qur’an (2:286)

-During the winter nights, I saw an aged man lying on the sidewalk covered head to toe with heavy blankets, he was shivering as the winds blew around him.
-He was repeating “Cup of Coffee, please? thirsty and freezing.
+During the winter nights, I saw an aged man lying on the sidewalk covered head to toe with heavy blankets; he was shivering as the winds blew around him.
+Thirsty and freezing, he was repeating “Cup of coffee, please?”
 I did not know his story, but the state he was in was painful.
-He did not have a roof above him, nor did he have food to eat, nor was by any loved one.
-He was there, all alone- in pain.
-He was given that test for whatever reason, and I was given my test for whatever reason because he can weather his storm, and I can weather mine because Allah decided our souls were built to carry our own burdens.
+He did not have a roof above him, nor did he have food to eat, nor was he with any loved one.
+He was there, all alone—in pain.
+He was given that test for whatever reason, and I was given my test for whatever reason, because he can weather his storm, and I can weather mine.
+Because Allah decided our souls were built to carry our own burdens.